coq/ceps/text/unification.md

 - Existential variables for sorts can sometimes not be instantiated by `Prop` even in situation where it would be legitimate to do so (see PR [#7369](https://github.com/coq/coq/pull/7369)).

 **Optimizations**
 - Systematically eta-reduce the solutions to existential variables (with all kinds of eta).
 On one side, this seems to be the natural expectation.
-On the other side, this would avoid caring about whether it might be dommageable to eta-expand this or that solution in the unification algorithm.
+On the other side, this would avoid caring about whether it might be harmful to eta-expand this or that solution in the unification algorithm.
 - Give an order between constants which would allow to predict which side to reduce in `E[c] =?= E'[c]`.
 - Keep constants unfolding to fixpoints folded so as to concentrate on the essential and reduce the size of expressions, including in evaluation contexts (i.e. stacks).
 - Do more aggressive restrictions of contexts (e.g. Sozeau and Ziliani seem to take the downwards well-typed closure of restrictions while Coq takes the upwards well-typed closure - knowing that taking the closure by dependency requires in theory to take care of erasable occurrences)?